dparedesh/susy-statistical-interpretation/README.md

   you change those names you must ensure that the input provided when creating the samples matches those names.*

-10. For exclusion limits, ensure that the SUSY grid that you want to use is stored in `susyGridFiles` directory.
+10. For exclusion limits, ensure that the SUSY grid that you want to use is stored in the `susyGridFiles` directory.
 If it is not, you must add it.

 11. Change the variable `runNameTag` to what you prefer.
 That will define the name of your output files.